ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 If ClickHouse server doesn't have `CAP_NET_ADMIN` capability, it tries to fall back to `ProcfsMetricsProvider`. `ProcfsMetricsProvider` allows collecting per-query system metrics (for CPU and I/O).

-If procfs is supported and enabled on the system, ClickHouse server collects:
+If procfs is supported and enabled on the system, ClickHouse server collects these metrics:

 - `OSCPUVirtualTimeMicroseconds`
 - `OSCPUWaitMicroseconds`